-Europe is the world’s second smallest but the most historic continent surrounded by the Artic Waters and the Atlantic Ocean on the west, the Mediterranean, Aegean, and Black seas to the south and Soviet Union to the east.
+Europe is the world’s second smallest continent surrounded by the Arctic in the north, the Atlantic, Mediterranean, Aegean, Black Seas to the south and Russia, the Baltics and Ukraine to the east.
 The continent itself is divided into northern and southern sections, by a vast mountain chain, which includes the Pyrenees Mountains, the Rhone Valley, The French-Swiss-Austrian Alps and the Carpathian Mountains.
 Made up of 32 countries, Europe is rich in history and culture for all travelers to discover.
 From museums, to tours and excursions to skiing holidays, there is something for everyone in Europe.

-1) France: It is the largest country in Western Europe, and also the number one tourist destination in the world.
+1) France: The largest country in Western Europe, and also the number one tourist destination in the world.
 Full of cultural heritage and an amazing history, France has everything you want and more.
-France is also known for it’s famed vineyards, sophisticated cuisine, excellent sparkling wines, world-famous perfumes and artistic excellence especially in modern arts.
-The most favorite tourism destinations outside of Paris are the the Loire Valley castles and the famous renowned resort towns along the Cote D’Azure, Nice, Cannes with the neighboring principality of Monaco as well as Avignon with the Palace of the Popes.
+France is also known for its famed vineyards, sophisticated cuisine, excellent sparkling wines, world-famous perfumes and artistic excellence especially in modern arts.
+The most favorite tourism destinations outside of Paris are the the Loire Valley castles and the famous renowned resort towns along the Cote D’Azur, Nice, Cannes with the neighboring principality of Monaco as well as Avignon with the Palace of the Popes.

 2) Andorra.
 Located in the Pyrenees mountain range, tourism and sheep raising are the basis of this small country.
 Though it is small, Andorra possesses some of the most beautiful and dramatic scenery, along with the best skiing in the Pyrenees.